0livier/PHP-RFC-Extend-Internal-Error-Handling-Function/README.txt

     php_add_error_hook(E_HOOK_LOG, my_logging_hook);

+An extension that want to **clear** one of the part can do it so with:
+    php_clear_error_hook(E_HOOK_DISPLAY);

-''php_replace_error_hook'' and ''php_add_error_hook'' will operate on one of the internal linked lists of error hooks.
+''php_add_error_hook'' and ''php_clear_error_hook'' will operate on one of the internal linked lists of error hooks.
 There will be one linked list for each parts, referred to with one of the constant: ''E_HOOK_DISPLAY'', ''E_HOOK_LOG'', ''E_HOOK_PROCESS'' or ''E_HOOK_BAILOUT''.
 Those linked list will, by default, contain the original implementation to avoid any BC break.

 ===== Backward incompatible changes =====
 None.